Cycrypto/Cycrypto.github.io/cs/logic_circuit.md

 ---
 # Featured tags need to have either the `list` or `grid` layout (PRO only).
-layout: page
+layout: list

 # The title of the tag's page.
 title: Computer Science

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
+slug: logic_circuit

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  컴퓨터 공학을 공부하면서 내용 요약과 추가 공부 내용을 업로드할 공간
+  논리 회로 관련 업로드 공간

 # (Optional) You can disable grouping posts by date.
 no_groups: true